lee-sangil/lee-sangil.github.io/_posts/2024-02-25-Coordinates.md

 }
 ```

 In the above code, because `moon_orbit` belongs to the `earth_equator`, the position of `moon` is determined in the `earth_equator` coordinates.
-Thus, the equation of the moon gets simple rather than the above equation.
+Thus, the equation of the Moon gets simple rather than the above equation.

 <img class="image" referrerpolicy="no-referrer" src="https://i.imgur.com/5yJ95Mw.gif">